PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/full-node/getting-started.md

 Snapshotter (Full Node) has a complex architecture with multiple moving parts.
 The easiest way to get started is by using the Docker-based setup, recommended for most users.

 :::info
-#### You can use powerloom to build extensive data applications.
+#### You can use Powerloom to build extensive data applications.
 Our Devnet is live.
 Read more about Devnet [here](../../devnet/getting-started.md)
 :::

 ## System Requirements

 1. Latest version of `docker` (`>= 20.10.21`) and `docker-compose` (`>= v2.13.0`)

-2. At least 4 core CPU, 8GB RAM and 50GB SSD - make sure to choose the correct spec when deploying to Github Codespaces.
+2. At least 4 core CPU, 8GB RAM, and 50GB SSD - make sure to choose the correct spec when deploying to Github Codespaces.

 3. IPFS node
-    - While we have __included__ a node in our autobuild docker setup, IPFS daemon can hog __*a lot*__ of resources - it is not recommended to run this on a personal computer unless you have a strong internet connection and dedicated CPU+RAM.
+    - While we have __included__ a node in our autobuild Docker setup, IPFS daemon can hog __*a lot*__ of resources - it is not recommended to run this on a personal computer unless you have a strong internet connection and dedicated CPU+RAM.

-    - 3rd party IPFS services that provide default IFPS interface like Infura are now supported.
+    - 3rd party IPFS services that provide default IPFS interface like Infura are now supported.

 4. RPC URL for `Ethereum mainnet` or the chain you're working on.